dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Well, when an application uses two libraries that use two different versions of the same NuGet package, the .NET SDK _unifies_ the reference.
 In this case, both `LibraryBefore` and `LibraryAfter` use the `System.Reactive` NuGet package, but one wants v6.0.0 and the other wants some hypothetical future v7.0.0.

 Unification means that the .NET SDK picks exactly one version of each NuGet package.
 And the default is that the highest minimum requirement wins.
 (It's possible for `LibraryBefore` to impose an upper bound: it might state its version requirements as `>= 6.0.0` and `< 7.0.0`.
 In that case, this would cause a build failure because there's an unresolvable conflict.
 But most packages specify only a lower bound.
-When you add a dependency to `System.Reactive` 6.0.0, the .NET SDK interprets that as `>= 6.0.0` unless you say otherwise.)
+When you write a NuGet package with a dependency on `System.Reactive` 6.0.0, when the .NET SDK needs to pick versions for an application that uses your library it interprets that as `>= 6.0.0` unless you say otherwise.)

 So `MyApp` is going to get `System.Reactive` 7.0.0.
 That's the version that will actually be loaded into memory when the application runs.